 - No table reservations.
 Table space can be claimed on a first-come, first-serve basis.

-- As in Bavaria, it is not uncommon to share tables with strangers on busier weekends
+- As in Bavaria, it is not uncommon to share tables with strangers on busier weekends.

-- Buy tickets early to avoid lines
+- Buy tickets early before they sellout.

-- Cash at gate and for food and beverage is recommended
+- Cash at gate and for food and beverage is recommended.

 Oktoberfest History